Cardshifter/cardshifter.github.io/README.md

 ### Coding guidelines

-The HTML and CSS source files are currently located in the following [sub-directory](https://github.com/Cardshifter/cardshifter.github.io/tree/master/io.web/src/main/webapp/WEB-INF):<br>
-**/io.web/src/main/webapp/WEB-INF**

 **Important note:** If you wish to work directly on the project via branching or pull request, you will need a Java IDE as well as Maven and Tomcat server extensions.
 If you need help setting up please open an Issue and label it "Support Request", or join the [chatroom](http://chat.stackexchange.com/rooms/16134/tcg-creation) on Stack Exchange.

 ##### HTML

+HTML source files must be located in the following [directory](https://github.com/Cardshifter/cardshifter.github.io/tree/master/io.web/src/main/webapp/WEB-INF):<br />

+`cardshifter.github.io/io.web/src/main/webapp/WEB-INF`

 - Do not use HTML properties, especially for formatting, unless absolutely necessary.
-Use CSS instead.
+Use CSS styles/classes instead.

 - Use spaces, rather than tabs, for indentation.
 Two spaces for small indentation (e.g., between `<div>` sections) and four spaces for large indentation (e.g. between large sections).